 Illustration students need more space to collaborate, exchange ideas and move nimbly from drawing and painting to creating advanced digital media.

 Working with an architecture alumnus and Illustration faculty, RISD has developed an elegant, cost-effective design solution that will allow for a total upgrade of the building while it remains fully occupied and functional during the academic year.

 At the heart of the project is a 5,600-sf glass addition that will envelop a code-compliant stairway, elevator and restrooms.
 This will make the building fully accessible for the first time in its history, opening the door to those with disabilities.
 It will also allow each floor to be reconfigured to correct the complex warren of spaces now preventing programmatic progress.

 In the end, the ISB renovation project will respect the building’s historic integrity while providing RISD’s largest undergraduate department with a fully accessible, fully functioning facility that suits current and anticipated requirements for its rapidly evolving curriculum.

-To get there, RISD is working to raise $5.5 million to make the ISB renovation and expansion possible by 2015.
-Based on funds raised thus far, a groundbreaking ceremony for the initial phase of the project will take place on Thursday, May 30 from 2–4 pm.
-You can help ensure that the project proceeds on schedule by making your contribution now.
+To get there, RISD is working to raise $5.5 million to complete the ISB renovation and expansion by the fall of 2015.
+We’re well on our way, but your support today will ensure that the project proceeds on schedule.